JurajBurian/JurajBurian.github.io/content/posts/developing-spark-jobs-in-scala.md

 * A modular build structure significantly reduces project complexity.
 * It establishes the foundation for future service extraction if the project grows substantially.
 Maybe this argument is more valid in application or service oriented projects.

-In the common module, we defined only one function to demonstrate the purpose:
+In the common module is defined only one function to demonstrate the purpose:

 ```Scala
 package jubu